mrdandelion6/Learn-to-Code/topics/cyber-security/notes.md

 ## common vulnerabilities

-we list the most common vulernabilities in order of how common they are, to motivate us to learn about them:
+we list the most common vulnerabilities in order of how common they are, to motivate us to learn about them:
 1. out-of-bounds writes
 2. improper neutralization of input during web page generation
 3. improper neutralization of input used in SQL commands